sasjs/server.sasjs.io/docs/studio.md

 ## JS specific

 When running JS code, any `console.log()` statements are sent to the log window, and any content saved in the `_webout` variable is sent to the `webout` page.

+## Launch Mode

+When clicking the LAUNCH icon, a NEW window (or tab) is opened with the file location in the `_program` url param.
+For instance, if opening `/Public/subfolder/someprog.sas` then the url will be: `/SASjsExecutor?_program=/Public/subfolder/someprog.sas`.